nbegga1/CKA-notes/Cluster-Maintenance/Cluster-Maintenance.md

 ## Cluster upgrade

+- Verify on which system your host is running: `cat /etc/*release*`
 - https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/
   - Controlplane components should always be upgraded first
   - You must always upgrade **1** major version at a time